 Visiting Milford, PA

-Milford is so close.
 Only 90 minutes from New York City, and 2 hours 30 minutes from Philadelphia, it’s perfect for a day-trip, or an extended visit–and there’s so much to do in any season: Rafting, kayaking, hiking, golfing, hunting, skiing, snowmobiling, antique stores, and restaurants galore!
-Below find links to what’s going on, to help you plan your visit.
+Below, you can find links to what’s going on to help you plan your visit.

 Milford Borough was incorporated on December 5, 1874 having been previously part of Milford Township.
 The Native Americans and later settlers who lived in the area enjoyed rich forests, beautiful lakes, and the fresh waters of the Delaware River and streams that feed into it.